senecatheyounger/senecatheyounger.github.com/_posts/5-5-5-onthephilosophersmean.md

 ---
 layout: post
-title: On the terrors of death
+title: On the philosopher's mean
 tag: letter
 ---